ecrucru/anticrux/README.md

 If you don't want that, you should reach the maximal depth dynamically at any moment.
 So you can set the maximal depth to 99, define a maximal number of nodes relevant with the size of your memory (*maxNodes*) and ask to reach this limit all the time (*wholeNodes*).

+If you play at depth 1, it is advised to deactivate AntiCrux.options.variant.activePawns because the pawns are stronger once they moved.

 - **AntiCrux.options.ai.maxNodes**

 The number of positions to be analyzed impacts the consumption of memory.
 When there is not enough memory, the browser will crash and your game will be lost.